-A satisfactory score on an approved English language examination as described below.
+(2) A satisfactory score on an approved English language examination as described below.

-Notwithstanding the above, departments and the Faculty of Graduate Studies and Research reserve the right to require a further demonstration of English language proficiency.
+Notwithstanding the above, graduate programs reserve the right to require a further demonstration of English language proficiency.

-The Faculty of Graduate Studies and Research recognizes five English language examinations-the Test of English as a Foreign Language (TOEFL), the Michigan English Language Assessment Battery (MELAB), the International English Language Testing System (IELTS), the Canadian Academic English Language (CAEL) Assessment, and the Pearson Test of English Academic (PTE Academic).
+The Faculty of Graduate Studies and Research recognizes five English language examinations:

+- the Test of English as a Foreign Language (TOEFL) - the Michigan English Language Assessment Battery (MELAB) - the International English Language Testing System (Academic IELTS) - the Canadian Academic English Language (CAEL) Assessment - the Pearson Test of English Academic (PTE Academic).

-All applicants who are required to write the English language examination are advised to do so at an early date because a satisfactory score is required before the Faculty of Graduate Studies and Research will issue an official admission approval letter.
-The minimum acceptable TOEFL score is 550 (paperbased), or a total score of 88 with a score of at least 20 on each of the individual skill areas (internet-based); 85 on the MELAB, and a minimum overall band score of 6.5, with at least 5 on each test band, on the IELTS; an overall minimum score of 60 with at least 60 on each subtest on the CAEL; or an overall score of 59 on the PTE Academic.
+The minimum acceptable scores are:

+- TOEFL score is 550 (paper-based), or a total score of 88 with a score of at least 20 on each of the individual skill areas (internet-based) MELAB: 85 - IVIELAB: 85 - Academic IELTS: 6.5, with at least 5 on each test band.
+CAEL: overall 60 with at least 60 on each subtest. - PTE Academic: 59.

 The University will receive PTE Academic results electronically directly from Pearson at the request of the applicant.
-Applicants with results from other examinations should arrange for their English language test results to be sent direct to the department.
+Applicants with results from other examinations should arrange for their English language test results to be sent directly to the graduate program.

-These are minimum scores acceptable for admission to the Faculty of Graduate Studies and Research.
-Individual departments may require higher scores.
+Individual graduate programs may require higher scores.
 Consult the appropriate departmental information in §205.